Nyx3815/Adjustable-Runway/README.md

   - Turn the UART switch back to the on state
   - Disconnect the cable going from your computer to the USB port

-**Remeber:** When running the serial monitor for output, run a baudrate of 115200
+**Remeber:** When running the serial monitor for output, run a baudrate of 115200.

 ---

 ## Module Overview

-The following modules can be found in the `lib/` folder
+The following modules can be found in the `lib/` folder.

 ### ControlRC

 The `ControlRC` module is used to receive the values from a FlySky FS-i6X RC transmitter.
-The module also contains an enum, `ChannelRC`, which is used for accessing control channels
+The module also contains an enum, `ChannelRC`, which is used for accessing control channels.

 The channels and their enum counterparts, by default, are as follows: